The Spectral Approach to Linear Rational Expectations Models: Existence and Uniqueness

 The basic idea behind Lemma \ref{lem:nonexistencephi} is that when $\det(M(w))=0$ for some $w\in\mathbb{T}$, the system has a form of instability akin to that of a resonance frequency in a mechanical system.
-When such a system is subjected to an input oscillating at frequency $\arg(w)$, its output cannot be stationary.
+When such a system is subjected to an input oscillating at frequency $\arg(w)$, its output cannot be covariance stationary.
 In particular, a mechanical system will oscillate with increasing amplitude until failure \citep[p.\ 183]{arnold}.
+In the parlance of system theory, the system is said to have an unstable mode \citep[Chapter 5]{sontag}.